-The Airbyte, connectors are open-source and easily customizable, which gives you the advantage to seamlessly integrate your data that is residing across many business apps and databases in your data warehouse.
+The Airbyte connectors are open-source and easily customizable, which allows you to seamlessly integrate data residing across many business apps and databases in your data warehouse.

-With Airbyte, you own your data, no middle man service your data goes through, in Airbyte your data is deduplicated and can be transformed on the fly based on custom business logic rules with SQL.
+With Airbyte, you own your data, and no middleman service your data goes through.
+In Airbyte, your data is deduplicated and can be transformed on the fly based on custom business logic rules with SQL.

-Other cool features of Airbyte are that Airbyte has built-in scheduling, orchestration, and monitoring., you can with Airbyte scheduler enable data replication either fully or in an incremental fashion.
+Other cool features of Airbyte are its built-in scheduling, orchestration, and monitoring.
+You can use the Airbyte scheduler to enable data replication either fully or in an incremental fashion.